On groups with Schottky set boundary

 Considering a finite-index subgroup if necessary, one may assume that the group $G$ fixes each component.
 Therefore, $\Lambda_G$ is the boundary of each component of the ordinary set.
 This is the main point and follows from the fact that the boundary of each component is closed, contained in $\Lambda_G$, and $G$-invariant, since each component is $G$-invariant.

-By density of loxodromic fixed points, the group $G$ contains a loxodromic element $g$ with fixed points $a$ and $b$ in $\Lambda_G$.
+{As the limit set is infinite,} the group $G$ contains a loxodromic element $g$ with fixed points $a$ and $b$ in $\Lambda_G$.

 Consider a component $\Omega$ of the ordinary set and a point $x\in \Omega$.
 We may find a path $c_0$ in $\Omega$ that joins $x$ to $g(x)$.
 The $g$-orbit $c_n=g^n(c_0)$, $n\in\Z$, defines a path which joins $a$ and $b$ in $\Omega$ by the convergence property.
-Its image contains an arc $c$ also joining $a$ and $b$, i.e. a path without self-intersections.
+Its image contains an arc $c$ also joining $a$ and $b$, i.e., a path without self-intersections.

 Since, as remarked above, $\Lambda_G$ is the boundary of every component, we can proceed similarly with a second component $\Omega'$ and denote by $c'$ an arc in $\Omega'$ which joins $a$ and $b$.
 Then $\{a,b\}\cup c \cup c'$ is a Jordan curve that separates $\Lambda_G$, for there are points of both $\Omega$ and $\Omega'$ on each side of the Jordan curve.
 If there were a third component in the complement of $\Lambda_G$ it would sit on one side of this Jordan curve $\{a,b\}\cup c \cup c'$.
-Because of this, the boundary of this new component could not be $\Lambda_G$ as it should.
+Therefore, the boundary of this new component could not be $\Lambda_G$, which is absurd.